 About allowances in Scotland

 ***update September 2017** A big THANK YOU to everyone who took part in our campaign by emailing the First Minister in Scotland to ask her to introduce national minimum allowances!
-The Scottish Government has announced a national review of care allowances, and is now convening a working group, in which we are to be involved.
+The Scottish Government has announced a national review of care allowances, and is now convening a working group, in which we are involved.
 After years of campaigning it now looks likely that progress will be made. ***

 Allowances for foster carers are supposed to cover the costs of looking after a fostered child.
 In Scotland, these allowances vary widely between local authorities.
 The Scottish Government’s stated ambition is to ‘make Scotland the best place in the world to grow up.’
 We believe that, in order to achieve this, it is vital to ensure that fostered children do not receive different standards of care depending on where in Scotland they live.